Dive in to the detail with our support guides.

 Everything else

-Everything you sign on or after 1 May 2026 has to be a new, monthly "periodic" tenancy.
-There are no fixed terms - the runs month-to-month from the start.
+Any contract signed on or after 1 May 2026 must follow the new rules from day one.
+You'll have a periodic (rolling) tenancy.
 Your landlord will need to provide you with certain information about the tenancy in writing.
 This should be through a written tenancy agreement.

 The summer eviction rule (Ground 4A) applies on the normal terms: